 The pregnant female platies can easily be spotted by their large abdomen and also a couple of black eyes on their skin.
 There are no different behavioral changes to look out for.
 Like other live bearing fish, it carries its fry until it is fully matured.
 The gestation period lasts about 28 days.
 Birthing process Platy Fry can swim as soon as it is born.

 Under ideal conditions, female platies can give birth to 20 to 50 babies per month.
 Adult platies do not have a sense of protection towards their fry, they can actually eat them.
 This is why it is important to remove the fry from the aquarium as soon as possible.
 To achieve this, you should monitor the aquarium for at least two hours to identify if any fry has been born.

 Make sure to look under the rocks, they are quite smaller (quarter-inch long or less) than the adult platies.
 After Care Adults do not show parental care for their children and may eat their own food, therefore, we recommend using a breeding tank of about 10-20 liters per filter.

 Prepare a separate tank for the fry, let the water matches the conditions of the water in which they were born.
 Use a plastic scoop or net to gently remove the fry and place them in a separate tank.
 Keep them here until they are about the same size as their parents, and bring them back.

+Species of the platies are usually very colourful as well as peaceful, which makes them ideal for many aquatic environments.
 You do not need a large tank or a large setup to store them.
 I think they are a good decision for beginners.
-It is very easy to take care of – you just need to maintain good water conditions and eating habits.
 They can be mixed with almost any other small, peaceful fish.
 A platy tank will never be boring.